markusoelhafen/drink/README.md

 # Drinkr Chrome Extension

 Drinkr is a simple chrome extension to remind you to drink enough during the day.
-Once started the extension will show a chrome notification.
+Once started, the extension will show a chrome notification.

 Timespan between notifications can be specified in a simple options panel.